 As people age, blood flow to the brain may decrease by an average of 20%.
 The decrease in blood flow is greater in people who have atherosclerosis of the arteries to the brain (cerebrovascular disease).
 This disease is more likely to occur in people who have smoked for a long time or who have high blood pressure, high cholesterol, or high blood sugar (diabetes mellitus) that is not controlled by lifestyle changes or drugs.
 These people may lose brain cells prematurely, possibly impairing mental function.
-As a result, the risk of dementia at a relatively young age is increased.
+As a result, the risk of damage to blood vessels leading to vascular dementia at a relatively young age is increased.

 As people age, the disks between the back bones (vertebrae) become hard and brittle, and parts of the vertebrae may overgrow.
 As a result, the disks lose some of their capacity to cushion, so more pressure is put on the spinal cord and on the branches of the nerves that emerge from it (spinal nerve roots).
 The increased pressure may injure nerve fibers at the point where they leave the spinal cord.
 Such injury can result in decreased sensation and sometimes decreased strength and balance.

-As people age, peripheral nerves may conduct impulses more slowly, resulting in decreased sensation, slower reflexes, and often some clumsiness.
+As people age, peripheral nerves may conduct impulses more slowly and release neurotransmitters is impaired, resulting in decreased sensation, slower reflexes, and often some clumsiness.
 Nerve conduction can slow because the myelin sheaths around nerves degenerate.
-Myelin sheaths are layers of tissue that insulate nerves and speed conduction of impulses (see Figure: Typical Structure of a Nerve Cell).
+Myelin sheaths are layers of tissue that insulate nerves and speed conduction of impulses (see figure Typical Structure of a Nerve Cell).